Figma plugin

 The plugin provides full token management — browse, create, edit, and delete tokens from a list grouped by type.
 Use the tier filter tabs (All / Primitive / Semantic / Composition) to focus on just the tier you need.
 The token form adapts per tier: primitives show a raw value input, semantics show a reference picker, and compositions show a structured property editor.

 You can also import tokens directly from a JSON or CSV file — Tokens Studio JSON, W3C Design Tokens, Particles JSON, or CSV.
-The plugin shows a dry-run diff (added, overwritten, and skipped counts) before committing changes.
+The plugin shows a preview of changes (added, overwritten, and skipped counts) before applying.
 For non-Particles formats, choose a tier (Primitive, Semantic, or Composition) to assign to the entire batch.
-Particles JSON files preserve the original per-token tier automatically.

 Requesting reviews

-If you are working on a branch that targets main, open a token request to propose your changes for review.
+If you are working on a branch, open a token request to propose your changes for review.
 The plugin lets you:

 Create a request with a title and target branch.
 View the request list with status badges (open, approved, rejected, merged).
 Open a request detail to read comments and take Approve, Reject, or Merge actions (role-gated).
 Post new comments on any request.